Stable Symmetry-Protected Topological Phases in Systems with Heralded Noise

 \emph{Discussion.---}In this work, we have demonstrated that biased erasure noise permits the stabilization of nontrivial zero-temperature phases as steady-states under local Lindblad dynamics.
 Crucially, our experimentally motivated noise model can be exploited to effectively confine the errors which otherwise proliferate at any finite temperature or error rate (resulting in a trivial steady-state), thereby enabling local error correction into an SPT phase starting from generic initial mixed states.
 We have also shown that our protocol significantly enhances the lifetime of string-order in the presence of unheralded errors.
-Although we have focused on 1D SPT order here, we expect that our results extend more broadly to nontrivial ordered states which lack thermal stability, which we discuss in a forthcoming work.
+Although we have focused on 1D SPT order here, our results extend more broadly to nontrivial ordered states in higher dimensions which lack thermal stability; in particular, heralding enables local error-correction into 2D topologically ordered steady-state phases, which we discuss in Ref.~\cite{chirame2024nonabelian}.

 \emph{Acknowledgements: } The authors are grateful to Tim Hsieh, Sanjay Moudgalya, Ramanjit Sohal, David Stephen, and Jeff Thompson for stimulating discussions.
-F.J.B. and S.C. are grateful for the support of NSF DMR 1928166.
+F.J.B. and S.C. are grateful for the support of NSF DMR-1928166 and NSF DMR-2313858.
 S.G. is supported in part by an Institute for Robust Quantum Simulation (RQS) seed grant.
-This material is based upon work supported by the Sivian Fund at the Institute for Advanced Study and the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0009988 (A.P.).
+This material is based upon work supported by the Sivian Fund and the Paul Dirac Fund at the Institute for Advanced Study and the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0009988 (A.P.).
 The authors acknowledge the computational resources provided by the Minnesota Supercomputing Institute (MSI) at the University of Minnesota.

 \oldaddcontentsline [3]{} \oldaddcontentsline

 \onecolumngrid

 \makeatletter